 During the 2016 fall semester, art and design students traveled to Chicago for a weekend immersion program.
 They experienced art at established venues including the Art Institute of Chicago and the Museum of Contemporary Art, as well as newer locales such as the Smart Museum of Art, the National Museum of Mexican Art and the Oriental Institute.
 Students also enjoyed opportunities to venture off on their own, connecting with alumni at graduate programs in the Chicago metro area, or exploring other commercial galleries and local architecture.

-Spring Break in recent years offers art and design students a week-long immersive field studies experience in New York.
-Throughout the week, they learned to navigate the city and explored a wide variety of cultural venues, memorials, and architectural landmarks.
+Spring break in recent years offers art and design students a weeklong immersive field study experience in New York City.
+Throughout the week they learn to navigate the city and explore a wide variety of cultural venues, memorials and architectural landmarks.
 Students are able to explore a wide array of art venues.
-They take in all the art hot spots — the major museums including the Guggenheim, the Museum of Modern Art, and the Metropolitan Museum of Art; for-profit, private art galleries in the Chelsea area district; and non-profit venues such as the Drawing Center and the Earth Room enhanced their understanding of the art world.
+They take in all the art hot spots — the major museums including the Guggenheim, the Museum of Modern Art and the Metropolitan Museum of Art; for-profit, private art galleries in the Chelsea area district; and nonprofit venues such as the Drawing Center and the Earth Room enhanced their understanding of the art world.
 As a supplemental experience students also visit with professional artists in studio.
-Past professional studio visits include meeting Nick Lamia, Claire Sherman, Sam Weber, and Janaina Tschape.
+Past professional studio visits included meeting Nick Lamia, Claire Sherman, Sam Weber and Janaina Tschape.

-Additional experiences vary year to year, and can include visits to the University of Minnesota’s graduate programs in the visual arts, contemporary art and performance galleries, traditional galleries, and possibly studio visit.
+Additional experiences vary year to year, and can include visits to the University of Minnesota’s graduate programs in the visual arts, contemporary art and performance galleries, traditional galleries and possibly studio visits.